rafagameiro/optee_android_hello_world_example/README.md

 #### Installation

-To run the App in the AOSP+OPTEE system successfully you need to install the app as a system app, otherwise the application will not be able to communicate with OP-TEE.
+To run the App in the AOSP + OP-TEE system successfully you need to install the app as a system app, otherwise the application will not be able to communicate with OP-TEE.
 To do this, you must type the following set of commands:

 ```sh
 $ adb root